ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 ### Resource Limits for agents deployed on Kubernetes
 {: #kube_resource_limits}

 The agent is deployed as a Kubernetes DaemonSet, creating one pod for each node selected.
 The agent collects logs of all the pods in the node.
-The resource requirements of the agent are in direct relation to the amount of pods for each node, and the amount of logs produce for each pod.
+The resource requirements of the agent are in direct relation to the number of pods for each node and the amount of logs produced for each pod.

 The agent requires at least 128 MB and no more than 512 MB of memory.
 It requires at least twenty millicpu (20m).

 Different features can also increase resource utilization.
 When line exclusion, inclusion or redaction rules are specified, you can expect additional CPU consumption for each line and regex rule defined.
 When Kubernetes event logging is enabled (disabled by default), additional CPU usage will occur on the oldest agent pod.

-Placing traffic shaping or CPU limits on the agent is not recommended to ensure data can be sent to our log ingestion service.
+Placing traffic shaping or CPU limits on the agent is not recommended to ensure data can be sent to the log ingestion service.

 ### Understanding image tags
 {: #log_analysis_agent_image_kube_tags}